-By far the easiest way to compost in an apartment is with beyondGREEN's countertop composter.
+Knowing how to compost kitchen waste in apartments is easy with beyondGREEN's countertop composter.
 This kitchen scrap composter has the capacity to compost everyday items such as food scraps, coffee grounds, wood shavings, grains, yard waste, and more.

 This composter is capable of composting at 10 times the rate as the average backyard composter or indoor worm bin.
 With our composter, you will have fresh compost for use in your garden every two weeks.